 - 2013: Nystagmus Network International Research Workshop (Abingdon, UK) – "Appropriate measures of visual performance in infantile nystagmus: Acuity is not enough"

 - 2013: European Conference on Eye Movements (Lund, Sweden) – "Involuntary saccade initiation is related to the timing of voluntary saccades in infantile nystagmus"

-- 2013: ARVO Annual Meeting (Seattle, Washington) – "Visual acuity in infantile nystagmus in the absence of image motion"
+- 2013: ARVO Annual Meeting (Seattle, Washington, US) – "Visual acuity in infantile nystagmus in the absence of image motion"

 I am registered as a STEMnet ambassador, and provide public talks on vision science and perception.

 - 2018: Radio interview (BBC Good Morning Wales) – The importance of early sight tests

 - 2018: Public lecture (Sunday Assembly, Bristol, UK) – “What we miss”

 - 2017: Public lecture (Green Gathering, UK) – "Perception, illusions and visual neuroscience"